handiandi/brt/README.md

 ## Usage
 ---
-For use the script you have to download the bash file (.sh file) and call it - you can not install it with your package manager.
+For use the script you have to download the bash file (.sh file) and run it - you can not install it with your package manager.

 To run it, you must give it executable rights.
 Type `chmod +x brt.sh` in the terminal, when you are in the same directory as the script.
 Now you can run it by typing `./brt.sh`

 The script takes 1 mandatory argument, which is the path for the folder in which it should rename files.
 It can be the full path or relative path.
-The script take some flags:
+The script also take some flags:

 - -r: Takes subdirectories into account
 - -d [integer]: Define how many digits there should be, after renaming.
 Default: 3